-Dr. Schatz has been involved in Type 1 diabetes research since the mid 80s and has published over 260 manuscripts, the majority related to the prediction, natural history, genetics, immunopathogenesis and prevention of the disease, as well as the management of children and adolescents with Type 1 diabetes.
-He is the Principal Investigator (PI) on several JDRF and NIH awards.
-He is PI on JDRF funded studies aimed at reversing Type1 diabetes and is currently PI the of the University of Florida Clinical Center participating in the NIH-funded TrialNet.
-He serves as co-PI on a Program Project Grant looking at the immunopathogenesis of Type 1 diabetes, and also serves as co-PI for the NIH-funded international newborn genetic screening (TEDDY) program in North Central Florida.
+For over 25 years, Dr. Schatz has been involved in type 1 diabetes research and has published nearly 300 manuscripts, the majority related to the prediction, natural history, genetics, immunopathogenesis and prevention of the disease, as well as the management of children and adolescents with type 1 diabetes.
+He is the Principal Investigator (PI) on several JDRF and NIH awards, including current studies aimed at reversing type 1 diabetes.
+Dr. Schatz serves as co-PI on a Program Project Grant looking at the immunopathogenesis of type 1 diabetes, and also serves as co-PI for the NIH-funded international newborn genetic screening (TEDDY) program in North Central Florida.
 He has served in numerous leadership and scientific capacities for the American Diabetes Association and is the president-elect of the ADA.

 Dr. Janet Silverstein currently serves as Program Director for the Pediatric Endocrine Fellowship at Shands at UF Health and Division Chief of Pediatric Endocrinology at UF.
 In her years of experience she has held and holds many titles including director, chief, program director, professor, medical director, associate chief, and associate professor, to name a few.
 She is also a member of many national committees including the American Academy of Pediatrics (AAP), the Lawson Wilkins Pediatric Endocrine Society (LWPES), the National Diabetes Education Program (NDEP), the American Diabetes Association, the Endocrine Society, the American Board of Pediatrics (ABP), and the FDA Advisory Panel for Endocrine and Metabolic Disease.
 In addition, she has served as the medical director for the Florida Camp for Children and Youth with Diabetes since 1979.
 Dr. Silverstein is passionate about this camp because it is often the first time children with diabetes realize they are not alone in fighting the disease.
 “It takes more than just medicine to solve problems like obesity,” says Dr. Janet Silverstein.
 “It takes advocacy, too.”